RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/mp/mp-5.3.md

 ## Control Statement

+The organization employs an identified custodian during transport of information system media outside of controlled areas.

+## Control Objective

-Employ an identified custodian during transport of system media outside of controlled areas.
+Determine if the organization employs an identified custodian during transport of information system media outside of controlled areas.

 ## Control guidance

 Identified custodians provide organizations with specific points of contact during the media transport process and facilitate individual accountability.
-Custodial responsibilities can be transferred from one individual to another if an unambiguous custodian is identified.
+Custodial responsibilities can be transferred from one individual to another as long as an unambiguous custodian is identified at all times.

-## Control assessment-objective

-a custodian to transport system media outside of controlled areas is identified;
-the identified custodian is employed during the transport of system media outside of controlled areas.